Klok-e/Telegrach/README.md

 ## Contributing
 Code must be properly formatted:
 #### C#
-Use `dotnet format` in the root of a solution for CI checks to pass.
+Use `dotnet format` in the root of a solution for the CI checks to pass.

-Install it with `dotnet tool install -g dotnet-format` and add `~/.dotnet/tools` to your PATH if it's not htere already.
+Install it with `dotnet tool install -g dotnet-format` and add `~/.dotnet/tools` to your PATH if it's not there already.